aiatlmu/aiatlmu.github.io/_posts/2024-07-29-masters-thesis-prize.markdown

 permalink: masters-thesis-prize
 ---

 The AI-HUB@LMU is excited to invite submissions for the first ever Best Master’s Thesis in the Field of AI, recognizing outstanding master’s theses.
+The winner will receive a prize of 1.000 Euro.
 Grasp this opportunity and apply!

-*Eligibility:*
+## Eligibility:
 - Master’s thesis must have relevance to the field of Artificial Intelligence
 - Master’s thesis must have been completed between 31.05.2023 and 31.05.2024 at LMU, based on the submission date to the examination board

-*Evaluation Criteria:*
+## Evaluation Criteria:
 - Relevance to the field and excellence of research results
 - Degree of innovation
 - Historically underrepresented groups (in the respective scientific field) are